ajayindfw/WikipediaMcpServer/README.md

 ## Testing

-This project includes a comprehensive test suite with **182 total tests** across three categories, ensuring 100% reliability and production readiness.
+This project includes a comprehensive test suite with **206 total tests** across four categories, ensuring 100% reliability and production readiness for both HTTP and stdio transport modes.

 ### 🧪 **Automated Test Suite**